LukePhairatt/projects/README.md

 Arduino.
 ROS Arduino serial interface, navigation stack, and vision modules are running on RPi2.

 **FFT Robust Gaussian Regression Filter (RGR)** [(project)](https://github.com/LukePhairatt/RobustGaussianRegression)
-Algorithm for micro defect detections.
-The core idea is to use RGR to re-engineer the nominal surface form for thresholding.
+Algorithm for micro defect detections(~25 um or more).
+The core idea is to use RGR to re-engineer the nominal surface for thresholding.
 The binary surface residuals can then be detected using convention image processing techniques.